heubachmedia/hmReports-Release/README.md

 * Break processing with sections
 * Support of more than one page
 * Support of layers
-* Access to the database, array, array-elements and variables
+* Access to the database, ORDA, array, array-elements and variables
 * Add scripts to objects and sections
 * Create vector graphical documents
 * Modern graphical API with gradients, alpha support and antialiasing